JuliaLang/julia/doc/manual/calling-c-and-fortran-code.rst

 exists until you are done with using the pointer.
 Many methods in Julia such as :func:`unsafe_load` and :func:`String` make copies of data instead of taking ownership of the buffer, so that it is safe to free (or alter) the original data without affecting Julia.
-A notable exception is :func:`unsafe_array_wrapper` which, for performance reasons, shares (or can be told to take ownership of) the underlying buffer.
+A notable exception is :func:`unsafe_wrap` which, for performance reasons, shares (or can be told to take ownership of) the underlying buffer.

 The garbage collector does not guarantee any order of finalization.
 That is, if ``a``